darkronin/scriptKGS/README.md

   - [X] ~~anti-flood feature (parametric - max 3 lines per user?)~~

 ## HOW TO USE
-For the definition of a bookmarklet, see [Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet) or [Mozilla support](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks)
+For the definition of a bookmarklet, see the [Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet) or [Mozilla](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks) page.

 In short: